C2FO/comb/docs-md/promise.md

 ##[comb.serial](./comb.html#.serial)

 The `comb.serial` function is useful if you need to perform a set of actions in order.
 The serial method takes a list of function that need to be executed in order.
 The return value of the functions can be anything if they are promises then the next function will not execute until the promise has resolved.
+The results from each function are will be the result of the returned promise. **NOTE** the results from each function are not propogated to the next.

 ```